 7. Embrace technology

 Whatever your attitude to the latest technology, there are plenty of ways it can help your business, especially at tax time.
 From apps and software packages, to the latest online platforms, your productivity can get a real boost when you let a machine do all the work.
+For help organising your paperwork during tax time.

 “I’m a big fan of productivity apps like Asana, Trello and CoSchedule.
 They help keep me, and my team, on track during the day, so I can make the most of family time in the evenings and at weekends.”